End Forming Machines: Process and Application Narrow the FieldWritten by Mike Thomas | read

-- What is the final shape desired? – If you need the final shape to have a flare, then flaring is the obvious choice.
+- What is the final shape desired? – Flaring is the obvious choice if you need the final shape to have a flare.

 - What tolerance is required? - This will help determine how much a tube can be manipulated.

-Each type of end forming process requires different tooling (and in some cases different machinery) and has its own set of advantages, limitations, and common applications.
+Each type of end-forming process requires different tooling (and, in some cases, different machinery) and has its own advantages, limitations, and common applications.
 Tube size, material, and end use ultimately determine which process to use for a given application.

 Which machine is used for end forming?

-We offer a number of machine options for end forming applications.
-The 150 MULTI STRIKE Ram Former, however, is designed to be a complete ram forming solutions.
-Other end forming machines offered by Tube Form Solutions include:
+We offer some machine options for end-forming applications.
+However, the 150 MULTI STRIKE Ram Former is designed to be a complete ram-forming solution.
+Other end-forming machines offered by Tube Form Solutions include: